Ab initio calculations of quantum light-matter interactions in general electromagnetic environments: Results and discussion

-In practice, to use the QEDFT Casida formalism, it is necessary to employ a dense, discretized sampling of the continuous frequency expressions for the coupling strengths.
-This procedure is discussed in Supplementary note \ref{app:discretization}.
-Furthermore, the details of the QEDFT calculations with these modes are given in Supplementary note \ref{app:qedft-calc-details}.

-\subsection{Drude metal shell}
+\subsubsection{Drude metal shell}

 We now consider the case where the inner and outer regions consist of vacuum.
-For the middle region we consider a simple, but realistic model of a metallic mirror, namely a Drude metal with dielectric function,
+For the middle region we consider a simple but realistic model of a metallic mirror, namely a Drude metal with dielectric function,

 where $\omega_p$ is the metal plasma frequency and $\gamma$ is the Drude dampening rate.
 As a concrete example of a metal, we use the Drude parameters for gold taken from Ref.~\cite{blaber2009search}.
 Within the Drude mode, the plasma frequency of gold is around 8.5 eV~\footnote{It should be noted that the Drude model is not a good model for the dielectric properties of gold due to the neglect of d-band absorption.
 Additionally, it should be mentioned that the Drude model will fail to account for size dependent resonance shifts and broadening resulting from the nonlocal response and surface enhanced Landau dampening in small metallic structures~\cite{mortensen2014generalized,svendsen2020role}.}.
-This results in the dielectric function shown in Supplementary Figure. \ref{supplementary-fig:gold-cavity-example}b.
+This results in the dielectric function shown in Figure. \ref{supplementary-fig:gold-cavity-example}b.
 Below the plasma frequency, the real part of the dielectric function will be negative and the material surface will consequently be highly reflective.
 Above the plasma frequency, the real part of the dielectric function becomes positive and the material will loose its metallic characteristics resulting in a significant loss of surface reflectivity.
+We note that because the $V$ matrices in Eq.~\ref{eq:theory-lr:generalized-casida} grows with the number of photon modes, it is necessary in practice to truncate the electromagnetic environment at some frequency.
+For the spherical cavity, $\omega_p$ provides a natural cutoff and we therefore include photon modes up to $\omega_p$ in the calculations.
+Further details of the QEDFT calculations are given in Supplementary Note D.